CyberGen49/CyberVideoPlayer/README.md

 This repository is a template, so it's easy to clone it for yourself if you want to make changes or use your own domain.

 ## Query String Parameters
+These parameters control various aspects of the player.
+Pass them after the main URL and a question mark (?), and separate each parameter with an ampersand (&).
+Parameters without an equal sign don't need a value.

 ### Required
 * `src=url`: The video file to play, where `url` is a base64-encoded absolute (not relative) video URL